I’m in the middle of my

 - eBay/Paypal – If you use either of these services, it’s very important you change your address quickly to receive outstanding goods and payments.

-- Dump stuff you don’t need before moving (we will definitely do this next time!).
+- Dump stuff you don’t need before moving (I will definitely do this next time!).

 - Write out a list of things to do well in advance of moving.